Smith Dorrien Trail is a dusty scenic drive of Canada

-Smith Dorrien Trail is a very scenic drive located in Kananaskis, in the Alberta province of Canada.
-It's one of the highest mountain roads of the country.
+Smith Dorrien Trail is the name of a very scenic drive located in Kananaskis, in the Alberta province of Canada.
+It's one of the highest roads of the country.

 Tucked away in the Bow Valley Provincial Park, the road (also known as Highway 742) is 70.2km (43.62 miles) long, running from south of Canmore (a town in west of Calgary) to Kananaskis Trail (Highway 40).